ZhixinShen03/cse15l-lab-reports/lab2.md

 ![Image](lab2-5.png)

 Part 3:
-this my firt time to engagement with Java, server operations, and SSH, I understanding of advanced Java features, network security principles, and server management.
+this my firt time to engagement with Java server operations and SSH, Before this, I was learning how to edit code and did not learn any knowledge about termianl.
+In the past few weeks, I have learned how to use terminal to get what I want，to create a url and to edit the website, I understanding of advanced Java features, network security principles, and server management.